ros2/rmw_fastrtps/Quality_Declaration_fastrtps.md

 ## Platform Support [6]

-As stated in their [repository page](https://github.com/eProsima/Fast-RTPS) the library is supported for Linux, Windows, and Mac, meaning that this requirement is met.
+As stated in their [repository page](https://github.com/eProsima/Fast-RTPS) the library is supported for Linux, Windows, and Mac, but there is no specific information about the OS covered nor any claims for linux-aarch64.
+This item is considered partially covered.

 ##  Vulnerability Disclosure Policy [7.i]